chris-bc/esp32-gravity/README.md

 Debugging statements written during development have not been removed from the code; they've been put behind #ifdef directives and can be enabled by adding #define DEBUG to one of the header files to enable them.

 Gravity is written using Espressif's ESP-IDF development platform.
-Building & installation follows the same paradigm as other ESP-IDF projects, using idf.py build flash monitor to build the application, flash a ESP32-C6, and start a serial connection with the device.
+Building & installation follows the same paradigm as other ESP-IDF projects, using idf.py build flash monitor to build the application, flash a chip, and start a serial connection with the device.

 Gravity currently uses a serial console as its user interface, with text-based commands and feedback.
 Tools such as Putty, Screen, Minicom and the Arduino IDE can be used to establish a serial connection over USB to interact with the device.
 Since it will already be installed for building the application, I suggest using ESP-IDF as your serial monitor.
 To start the ESP-IDF serial monitor and have it connect to a device run idf.py monitor.
 This can be combined alongside building and flashing with the command "idf.py build flash monitor".